Gao Jiong: During Emperor Wen's reign

 In winter 588, Emperor Wen declared the campaign against Chen.
-He made Yang Su and his sons Yang Guang the Prince of Jin and Yang Jun the Prince of Qin the commanders of the three main prongs of the operation, with Yang Guang in overall command.
+He made general Yang Su and his sons Yang Guang the Prince of Jin and Yang Jun the Prince of Qin the commanders of the three main prongs of the operation, with Yang Guang in overall command.
 Gao served as Yang Guang's deputy and was responsible for the strategies used in the campaign.
 When Chen's capital Jiankang fell in spring 589 and the emperor Chen Shubao was captured, Yang Guang ordered that Chen Shubao's concubine Consort Zhang Lihua be spared—perhaps because he wanted to take Consort Zhang as his own concubine.
-Instead, Gao, comparing Consort Zhang to Daji—the wicked wife of King Zhou of Shang—beheaded her.
+Instead, Gao, comparing Consort Zhang to Daji—the wicked wife of King Zhou of Shang, last king of Shang dynasty —beheaded her.
 Yang Guang thereafter resented Gao greatly, stating sarcastically, "It has been said, 'You should repay every good deed done to you.'
 I will repay Duke Gao later."
 Gao was responsible for collecting Chen's imperial stores, and was said to be exceedingly scrupulous at it, taking nothing for himself.
 For Gao's contributions, Emperor Wen promoted him to the greater title of Duke of Qi and awarded him with much silk.
-When Emperor Wen told him and the general Heruo Bi (賀若弼) to compare their contributions, Gao declined, stating that Heruo fought on the battlefield while he was merelyl serving as a civilian, and could not compare himself to Heruo.
+When Emperor Wen told him and the general Heruo Bi (賀若弼) to compare their contributions, Gao declined, stating that Heruo fought on the battlefield while he was merely serving as a civilian, and could not compare himself to Heruo.
 Emperor Wen was impressed and honored Gao even more.
 However, when Emperor Wen wanted to create the official Li Delin a duke as well for his contributions, as Gao had consulted Li during the campaign, Gao persuaded Emperor Wen not to, apparently out of jealousy for Li.

 In 592, Su was removed from his post as co-prime minister, and Yang Su replaced Su.
 It was commented by traditional historians that Yang Su was more talented and had more foresight than Gao, but that he was not as fairminded or well-behaved as Gao.